eclipse-xpanse/xpanse/README.md

 OCL descriptor is an abstract description of the final managed service state.
 It's generic enough to work with any cloud service provider.

-Open Services Cloud runtime embeds an orchestrator responsible:
+Open Services Cloud runtime embeds an orchestrator responsible to delegate the services management to plugins.

-1. to generate the graph of actions required to reach the final expected state
+Each plugin is dedicated to handle a cloud provider infrastructure and do actions required to actually deal with the services lifecycle:

-2. the graph generation depends on the underlying cloud provider
+1. to bind OCL to the concrete cloud provider internal APIs
-3. the orchestrator has different bindings (pluggable), each binding converts OCL definition to the concrete cloud provider APIs calls
+1. to generate the graph of actions required to reach the final expected state, specifically for a target cloud provider

 ## Runtime